Sn1pee/JARVIS---Personal-AI-Assistant/README.md

-# 🧠 Jarvis - Voice Controlled Assistant with Gemini AI
+# 🧠 Jarvis - Voice Controlled Assistant with Open AI

-Jarvis is a Python-based personal voice assistant that listens to your voice commands, responds using Google Text-to-Speech, performs web-based actions, and leverages Google's Gemini AI to answer questions.
+Jarvis is a Python-based personal voice assistant that listens to your voice commands, responds using Google Text-to-Speech, performs web-based actions, and leverages Open AI to answer questions.

 ## 📋 Features